analyticsgym/analytics_fundamentals/4_visualization/intro_to_ggplot2/README.md

 - sticking to the wine theme, we’ll use yearly California and US wine production [data from the Wine Institute](https://wineinstitute.org/our-industry/statistics/california-us-wine-production/)
-- the data is in a table on the website, so we’ll use rvest to scrape the data (thanks to GH Copilot and ChatGPT this is low lift)
+- the data is in a table on the website, so we’ll use the rvest package to scrape the data (thanks to GH Copilot and ChatGPT this is low lift)
 - code to scrape and format the data hidden to keep the focus on ggplot2 visualization